Loughlin Vineyards

 The tasting room at Loughlin Vineyards

 Loughlin Vineyards is a special case.
-Except for Banfi Old Brookville Vineyards (which is closed to the public), it's the only Long Island vineyard not located on one of Long Island's twin forks, it's the closest vineyard to Manhattan, and at only 6 acres, is one of the smallest of the Long Island vineyards.
+It's the only Long Island vineyard not located on one of Long Island's twin forks, it's the closest vineyard to Manhattan, and at only 6 acres, is one of the smallest of the Long Island vineyards.

-Barney started Loughlin Vineyards as a hobby in the early '80s and produces roughly 1000 case of red, white and blush wine each year.
+Barney started the winery as a hobby in the early '80s and produces roughly 1000 case of red, white and blush wine each year.
 The original idea was to sell the grapes to other winemakers, but that proved difficult as grape prices are subject to the whimsy of the buyers.
 Rather than put up with that nonsense, Barney started making wine himself.

 There is no wine making equipment at Loughlin Vineyards, so after the grapes are harvested they are transported to a facility in Mattituck for that magical metamorphosis into wine.

-Barney Loughlin and my daughter Amanda inside the tasting room
+Barney Loughlin with a customer inside the tasting room

 If you happen to be in Sayville or are on your way to the Hamptons, I suggest stopping in and having some wine with Barney Loughlin, vintner and owner.
 What this one of a kind vineyard lacks in size and polish Barney Loughlin makes up for with his charm, warmth and humor.